Brilliant-Labs/code.bl/packaged/docs/static/mb/projects/bboard-tutorials-cyberville/Passwords/2_Seq_to_Access/README.md

 🙂 At the end of your sequence you will get a smiley face if you were successful in this Mission 1.

 🙁 Or maybe a sad face if not.
 No worries!
 You've just got to start again.

+*Just a quick note to remind you to stay connected.
+If you're not connected* ✅, *your code protection sequence will be disqualified* ❎ *and won't be sent.
+We want to make sure you're always protected!*

 ╚═══════════════════════════════════╝
 ***